What days and times are you available?

 Will I need to receive a diagnosis?

 It is within my scope of practice to diagnose and treat mental and emotional disorders.
-If you choose to pay with insurance, it will be necessary for me to provide a diagnosis, which will become a part of your medical record.
+If you choose to pay with insurance, it will be necessary for me to provide a mental health diagnosis, which will become a part of your medical record.
 However, if you are paying out-of-pocket, a diagnosis is not necessary.
 If you are not paying with insurance, but you still want a diagnosis for your own records, I can provide one as requested.

 Will you try to prescribe me medication?